flashcodes-themayankjha/flashcodes-themayankjha/README.md

-- 👋 Hi, I’m @fthemayankjha
+- 👋 Hi, I’m @themayankjha
 - CEO of the company called flashcodes
-- 👀 I’m interested in  web-development, app-development, AI tools etc
+- 👀 I’m interested in  web-development, app-development, AI tools among other things
 - 🌱 I’m currently Computer Science Student at Vellore Institute of Technology
 -  I’m also a content creator goining by the name:- The Mayank Jha on youtube therealmayank  on instagram(personal)